prototypefund/Digital_Bargeld-docs/api-mint.rst

 .. http:get:: /wire

-  Returns a list of payment methods supported by the mint.
+  Returns a list of payment methods supported by the exchange.
 The idea is that wallets may use this information to instruct users on how to perform wire transfers to top up their wallets.

   **Response:**

-  :status 200: The mint responds with a `WireResponse`_ object.
+  :status 200: The exchange responds with a `WireResponse`_ object.
 This request should virtually always be successful.

   **Details:**